-The description of the proposed research will be evaluated in terms of the appropriateness and concreteness of the plan, its academic significance, and its potential for further development.
+The description of the proposed research will be evaluated in terms of the appropriateness and concreteness of the plan and its academic significance.

-For master's theses and other papers that have been published, the evaluation will be based on the following criteria: logic, originality, potential for further development, empirical basis, and thesis format.
+For master's theses and other papers that have been published, the evaluation will be based on the following criteria: logic, originality, potential for further development, empirical basis, understanding of previous literature, and thesis format.